leifliddy/asahi-fedora-builder/README.md

 6. The ```systemd-udev-trigger-early``` and ```update-vendor-firmware.service``` services
    from the asahi project have been implemented in this image:
    https://github.com/AsahiLinux/asahi-scripts/tree/main/systemd
-8. Apple M1-related drivers are included in the initramfs image via a dracut config.
+8. Apple M1-related modules are included in the initramfs image via a dracut config.
-9. I might include a **cinnamon desktop** build in the future.
+9. I might create a **cinnamon desktop** build in the future.